Mohave County, Arizona

-Mohave County occupies the northwestern corner of the U.S. state of Arizona, one of 15 counties in the state.
+Mohave County (/moʊˈhɑːvi/ moh-HAH-vee) occupies the northwestern corner of the U.S. state of Arizona, one of 15 counties in the state.
 As of the 2020 census, its population was 213,267.
 The county seat is Kingman, and the largest city is Lake Havasu City.
 It is the fifth largest county in the United States (by area).

 Mohave County makes up the Lake Havasu City–Kingman, Arizona Metropolitan Statistical Area.

 Mohave County contains parts of Grand Canyon National Park and Lake Mead National Recreation Area and all of the Grand Canyon–Parashant National Monument.
 The Kaibab, Fort Mojave and Hualapai Indian Reservations also lie within the county.

 History

 Mohave County was the one of four original Arizona Counties created by the 1st Arizona Territorial Legislature.
 The county territory was originally defined as being west of longitude 113° 20' and north of the Bill Williams River.
 Pah-Ute County was created from it in 1865 and was merged back into Mohave County in 1871 when much of its territory was ceded to Nevada in 1866.
 The county's present boundaries were established in 1881.
-The county is also notable for being home to a large polygamous Fundamentalist Church of Jesus Christ of Latter-Day Saints sect located in Colorado City.
+The county is also home to a large polygamous Fundamentalist Church of Jesus Christ of Latter-Day Saints sect located in Colorado City.

-Mohave County has had five county seats: Mohave City (1864–1867), Hardyville (1867–1873), Cerbat (1873–1877), Mineral Park (1877–1887), and Kingman (1887–present).
+Mohave County has had five county seats: Mohave City (1864–1867), Hardyville (1867–1873), Cerbat (1873–1877), Mineral Park (1877–1887), and Kingman (since 1887).